TelegramBots/Telegram.Bot/README.md

 using Telegram.Bot.Extensions.Polling;

 var bot = new TelegramBotClient("<token>");
-var receiveOptions = new ReceiveOptions
+var receiverOptions = new ReceiverOptions
 {
     AllowedUpdates = {} // receive all update types
 };
-var updateReceiver = new QueuedUpdateReceiver(bot, receiveOptions);
+var updateReceiver = new QueuedUpdateReceiver(bot, receiverOptions);

 // to cancel
 var cts = new CancellationTokenSource();